u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Like other industries, many problems within science are structural.
 They aren't technology problems to be solved through a new app.
 But, leveraging technology to support a new, modern infrastructure for more open, collaborative science can create the structural shift the system needs and give these new models the necessary power to stay.

-If uncertainty at the federal level is creating one set of opportunities around scientific inquiry and commercialization, recent advances in large language models unlock our ability to give new scientific infrastructure real staying power.
+While uncertainty at the federal level is creating one set of opportunities around new funding models and infrastructure for basic science, recent advances in large language models unlock our ability to new approaches real staying power.

 Many of the mechanisms we've built were predicated on data and information being worked on at what I call *people scale*: the natural limits at which a group of people can reasonably organize and do things (think analysts, peer review, etc.).

 What does a new Scientific Operating System look like that preserves the basic tenets of scientific inquiry, without compromising the benefits of science for humanity?

 And how can we ensure that it continues to celebrate the people involved in doing great science, without putting the individual above the institution?

 A well-designed Scientific Operating System — meaning the infrastructure, tools, norms, and institutions that support the full lifecycle of scientific inquiry — should _optimize for truth-seeking, openness, collaboration, and impact_.